aptech/docs/docs/pdallconsecutive.rst

     :param datevar: Optional, name of the variable used to identify dates for panel observations.
 Defaults to the first date variable in the dataframe.
     :type datevar: String

-    :return groupIsConsecutive: Indicates whether each group covers consecutive time periods.
-Each group is assigned a value of 1 if it is consecutive, 0 otherwise.
+    :return allConsecutive: Indicates whether all groups in the panel dataset cover consecutive time periods.
+Returns 1 if the entire panel is consecutive, 0 otherwise.
-    :rtype groupIsConsecutive: Dataframe
+    :rtype allConsecutive: Scalar

 Examples
 ----------------